Southeast Alaska Conservation Council: SEACC United

-SEACC released a statement immediately after the vote count indicating that leadership will not enter into bargaining until the NLRB is "ultimately and appropriately determined to have jurisdiction in this case."
-SEACC Board Chair Natalie Watson wrote in a December 30, 2022 Juneau Empire op-ed that organizational leadership "will stand by the results" of the election.
+SEACC continued to challenge its workers' union and released a statement immediately after the vote count indicating that leadership will not enter into bargaining until the NLRB is "ultimately and appropriately determined to have jurisdiction in this case."
+However, the February 13 decision did affirm its jurisdiction, and SEACC Board Chair Natalie Watson claimed in a December 30, 2022 Juneau Empire op-ed that organizational leadership "will stand by the results" of the election –– a claim not supported by SEACC's actions to contest the election.
 SEACC leadership filed objections to the election with the NLRB on April 6, 2023 that were ultimately overruled by the board on April 21, 2023 at the same time that it certified the election, affirming the union.
-On August 22, 2023, Alaska AFL-CIO President Joelle Hall published a commentary in The Alaska Current in response to an email and blog post from SEACC Board Chairs.
+On August 22, 2023, Alaska AFL-CIO President Joelle Hall published a commentary in The Alaska Current defending SEACC United, the Communications Workers of America, and the AFL-CIO from SEACC Board Chair Natalie Watson's bizarre, unprovoked attacks in a misleading email alert sent out to SEACC's email lists and posted to SEACC's blog.

+In August 2024, the SEACC United was dissolved, after all unionized employees left the organization.
+All the newly hired positions in the immediate aftermath of their departure were non-union eligible, management positions, despite a lack of supervisory duties.
+An email from CWA Local 37074 stated: "Based on the preference expressed by the SEACC employees currently in the bargaining unit, there is no longer majority support for the union.
+Therefore the Denver Newspaper Guild - CWA Local 37074 asserts disinterest in the SEACC bargaining unit."
+At the time, only one employee remained in the bargaining unit.

-SEACC United is affiliated with the Communications Workers of America Local 37074, an AFL-CIO affiliate.
-SEACC United is believed to be the first labor union of nonprofit advocacy workers in Alaska.
+SEACC United is believed to have been the first labor union of nonprofit advocacy workers in Alaska and enjoyed wide support across Alaska and the US for its efforts to democratize the workplace and to build relationships between the environmental and labor movements.